DavidCroce/Swiss-Solar-Boat-custom-MCU/README.md

 ## Using the CAN module

 The arduino package for the microcontroller 2.2 uses a CAN library named CANSAME5x.
 For more information you can browse its [documentation](CANSAME5x-Documentation.md).
+Like most arduino libraries, each can controller is represented by a class instance that is globally accessible.
+For CAN0 the instance is **can0**, and for CAN1 it is **can1**.

 ### Examples
 #### Initializing the can module and sending data over the can bus